Don Southerton

-Donald Southerton is a business consultant, writer, and global Korean issues specialist.
-Southerton, who is a University of Colorado Denver alumnus, taught traditional Korean martial arts before establishing and becoming CEO of Bridging Culture Worldwide, in 2003.
+Donald Southerton is a business consultant, writer, author, and global Korean issues specialist.
+Southerton, who is a University of Colorado Denver alumnus, taught traditional Korean martial arts before establishing and becoming CEO of Bridging Culture Worldwide LLC. in 2003.
 Southerton is also the author of a number of books emphasizing on matters related to South Korea.
-His latest book Korea 101:The Book was released in September 2024.
+His book Hyundai Way: Transformation was released in May 2026.

 Early life and education

 A native of Honesdale, Pennsylvania developed his interest on Asian culture while studying in the Mansfield University of Pennsylvania.
 He received a Bachelor of Arts and a Master of Arts in history from the University of Colorado Denver.
 Southerton has also taken postgraduate classes in UCLA, University of Southern California, UC San Diego and the Intercultural Institute of California in San Francisco.